kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I more about linking items, files, and other assests by using a single period, double period, or just the backslash.
+  * I more about linking items, files, and other assets by using a single period, double period, or just the backslash.

   ### Thoughts:
   * None